 They have large, hard bills, which are hard to hook.
 Once a sailfish is hooked it puts up a challenging fight.
 Most seasoned anglers wait until the fish grows tired before trying to pull it up to the boat.
-That is one of the reasons you need the best gear to catch this fish, including the right rod and reel.
+That is one of the reasons you need the best gear, including a great backpack to store it all, to catch this fish, including the right rod and reel.

 You can check out these guys hauling in a lucky three Sailfish in around three minutes, not something most of us are going to experience out on the water in Florida!